 Author

 Jennifer Tullman-Botzer has over a decade of experience in cybersecurity marketing and is as tired as you are of hackers-in-hoodies stock images.
-She joined Cyolo in 2021 and currently serves as Head of Content.
-Prior to Cyolo, Jennifer worked in a variety of marketing roles at IBM Security.
-She lives in Tel Aviv, Israel.
+She joined Cyolo in 2021 and currently serves as director of content marketing.